Main Features of Indian Constitution

 One of repeated criticism of the Indian constitution is that it is very little original and mostly borrowed from other constitutions.
 Even Dr. Ambedkar admitted in the Constituent Assembly that many elements were borrowed from foreign constitutions but they were not “slavish imitations” but adoption of time-tested constitutional principles like the “Rule of Law” or “Equality before Law” to serve the interests of the people.

-The first feature of Indian constitution is the most voluminous constitution ever created by men.
+The first feature of Indian constitution is the most voluminous constitution ever created in human history.
 In its original shape the constitution had 395 articles and several schedules.
 Our constitution have been amended from time to time.
 There 99 odd amendments (as on Dec’ 2014) since 1950 only add to the bulk of the constitution.
 When contrasted with the six effective articles and 27 ratified amendments of the U. S. constitution, one appreciates how bulky our constitution is.

-Again drafting of the constitution has not been very happy.
+Again drafting of the constitution has not been in a very easy and lucid language.
 The Constituent Assembly was pre-dominated by lawyers.
 The constitution is drafted in legalistic terms making it a ‘lawyer’s paradise’.
 This stands in sharp contrast with the U. S. constitution which is acclaimed as specimen of lucid constitutional drafting.
 However, the fact that our constitution has endured for over sixty years and during periods of acute crisis, shows its inherent strength and resilience.
 When constitutions of neighboring countries like Pakistan, Burma or Bangladesh were crumbling like houses of cards, our constitution stood steady like a rock.

 The great bulk of the Indian constitution is due to several factors.

-- Our founding fathers borrowed great constitutional principles from the foreign constitutions while avoiding their loopholes to ensure healthy political life to the citizens.
-Thus, the fundamental rights were borrowed from the U. S. constitution, Parliamentary system of government from British, the Directive principles from the Irish constitution and the idea of emergency from the German Constitution and the Government of India Act of 1935.
+- The framers of our constitution have borrowed some of the great constitutional principles from the foreign constitutions.
+The loopholes of these foreign constitutions were properly avoided to ensure healthy political life to the citizens.
+Thus, the Parliamentary form of government were adopted from the British, the fundamental rights from the U. S. constitution, the Directive principles from the Irish constitution and the idea of emergency from the German Constitution and the Government of India Act of 1935.

 - The vastness of the country and its population size and diversity, compelled the framers of the constitution to make provisions for the protection and promotion of the interests of different regions and groups in the country.
-Thus, the constitution contains elaborate provisions for the minorities, scheduled castes and tribes etc.
+Thus, the constitution has elaborate provisions for the minorities, scheduled castes and tribes, etc.

 - Finally, the Indian constitution is an omnibus constitution.
 It is at the same time a constitution for the whole nation as well as for the component states of the Union.

 Second main feature of the Indian constitution is that it is a federal constitution.
 The term federal has not been used in the constitution.
 Instead India has been described as a “Union of States.”
-However all the characteristics of a federation viz. two sets of government—national government and a number of governments of the component units, division of powers between the national government and the governments of the units and a federal judiciary to act as the guardian of the constitution and to settle disputes between the centre and the units—are all present in the Indian constitution.
+However all the characteristics of a federation viz. two sets of government—national government and a number of governments of the component units, and the division of powers between the national government and the governments of the units.
+The constitution is the supreme and both the centre and the state government derive its power from it.
+There is a federal judiciary to act as the guardian of the constitution and to settle disputes between the centre and the units—are all present in the Indian constitution.
 However, the nature of the Indian federation is different from the nature of older federations like the U.S.A.
+(Also read: Federalism in Indian Constitution.)

 Third feature of the Indian constitution it that it provides for parliamentary form of government both at the centre and in the states.
 This is borrowed from the Westminster model.
 The adoption of this model is partly due to India’s long familiarity with it during the British rule.
 However, in the face of existence of multiplicity of parties in India, some political scientists question the wisdom of this step.